htruong/htruong.github.io/refer.md

 ---
 layout : "page"
-title : "Job referring guidelines and FAQs"
+title : "Personal job referring"
 ---

+Personal job referring
+==

 Occasionally, I get job referrals requests from friends and aspiring students.
 I am writing this post as a general guideline for those wishing to get a personal referral from me.
 This page reflects my policies and experiences, not my employer's.
 I hope this guide will save you time and awkwardness when you ask me for a personal referral.

 As a rule of thumb, the recruiter will ask me if I can personally vouch for the applicant.
 I'm going to try my best to answer yes to the question if I have any reason to.
 So:

-1. **Are you looking for a software engineer job?** Generally, if I cannot evaluate you as a software engineer, I cannot honestly refer anyone.
+1. **Are you looking for a Software Engineering job?** Generally, if you're not looking for SWE positions, I cannot refer you personally.
 As a side note, I am generally unable to evaluate works in the field of Machine Learning and Data Analyst.

-2. Answering "yes" to any of the following questions will improve your chance of getting a personal referral email from me to the recruiter/management:
+2. **Answering "yes" to any of the following questions will improve your chance of getting a personal referral email from me to the recruiter**.
+If I can't write you a personal referral letter, you'll have the same chance if you just go ahead and apply for the position without my referral.

 a.
 Do your projects have anything in common with what I do (System software, Linux)?
 Have we collaborated before?